rust-lang/rfcs/text/0000-must-not-suspend-lint.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 The `must_not_suspend` attribute is used to issue a diagnostic warning when a value is not "used".
-It can be applied to user-defined composite types (structs, enums and unions), functions and traits.
+It can be applied to user-defined composite types (structs, enums and unions), traits.

 The `must_not_suspend` attribute may include a message by using the [`MetaNameValueStr`] syntax such as `#[must_not_suspend = "example message"]`.
 The message will be given alongside the warning.